 Writing can be hard work, especially when it comes to the exacting craft and elusive art of writing plays.
 Fortunately, Portland Center Stage makes the process more productive and fun with its annual JAW Festival.
-This July event draws some of the country’s most intriguing and entertaining playwrights to Portland.
+This July marks the festival’s 20th anniversary, and it continues to draw some of the country’s most intriguing and entertaining playwrights to Portland like Clarence Coo, recipient of a 2017 Whiting Award, and Ovation Award-winning playwright Meghan Brown.
 Best of all, the rest of us get to witness the fun.

 JAW: A Playwrights’ Festival is Portland Center Stage’s annual summer camp for writers.
 The three-day event has a clear mission: Do what it takes to help writers improve their plays.
 Each year, the company painstakingly chooses plays (usually four) from among hundreds of submissions by both well established and emerging writers.
 (The 2009 JAW writers, for instance, included Will Eno, already a Pulitzer Prize finalist, and Kimberly Rosenstock, who went on to acclaim as a writer for the Fox TV show “New Girl.”)
 Each writer brings a play in progress and works for two weeks with a director, a dramaturge and actors.
 Along the way, they revise and refine the words on the page to better tell the story on stage.